-Petitioner's representative has filed a plurality of petitions, seeking the revival of patents which have expired for failure to timely submit the maintenance fee.
-These maintenance fees were not submitted because the index card tracking system which Petitioner's representative has implemented does not work.
+Petitioner's representative has implemented does not work.
 As set forth in the Widenhouse declaration of facts, Mr. Phillips requested that Ms. Widenhouse perform an inventory of the Sony patents, to determine how many index cards were not prepared for this client.
 Out of a sample of 530 Sony patents, index cards had not been prepared for 38 of them.
 As such, this constitutes a 7 percent error rate.

 The business system which Petitioner's representative has enacted for tracking maintenance fees is completely dependent on the accurate preparation of index cards, and it is clear that 7 percent of the time, index cards are not created.
 In other words, for every 100 maintenance fees which Petitioner's representative is responsible for paying, 7 of them will be missed.
-This is a high error rate, and evinces the failure of Petitioner's representative to enact steps which can be reasonably relied upon to ensure the timely submission of maintenance fees.
+This is a high error rate, and evinces the failure of Petitioner's representative to enact steps that can be reasonably relied upon to ensure the timely submission of maintenance fees.